luckyluk92/luckyluk92.github.io/_posts/2016-03-28-redcarpet_rake_parsing.md

 * parse post's content from Markdown to HTML,
 * create a post record using settings and parsed content.

-Below you can see an example of post:
+Below you can see an example of a post:

 ```markdown
 ---